meeb/gateaux/README.md

     )

-# The FoundationDB connection passed here is used solely to open the specified
+# Create an EventLog instance using the defined keyspace as the only argument, this can
+# be the root FoundationDB connection (in which case EventLog will not have any prefix
-# FoundationDB directory
+# for its keys) or a directory or a subspace
-event_log = EventLog(db)
+event_log = EventLog(event_log_space)

 # Use the structure